cognitedata/inso-bootstrap-cli/README.md

                            variable can be used instead.
   --dotenv-path TEXT       Provide a relative or absolute path to an .env file
-                           (for commandline usage only) -h, --help               Show this message and exit.
+                           (for commandline usage only) --dry-run [yes|no]       Output planned action while doing nothing -h, --help               Show this message and exit.

 Commands:
-  delete   Delete mode used to delete CDF Groups, Datasets and Raw... deploy   Deploy a set of bootstrap from a config-file prepare  Prepare an elevated CDF Group 'cdf:bootstrap', using your...
+  delete   Delete mode used to delete CDF Groups, Datasets and Raw... deploy   Deploy a set of bootstrap from a config-file diagram  Diagram mode used to document the given configuration as a... prepare  Prepare an elevated CDF Group 'cdf:bootstrap', using the same...
 ```
 ### `Prepare` command

-The first time you plan to run `bootstrap-cli` for your new CDF project, the `prepare` is required to create a CDF Group with capabilities which allow to run the other commands.
+The first time you plan to run `bootstrap-cli` for your new CDF project, the `prepare` is required to create a CDF Group with capabilities which allows it to run the other commands.

 A new CDF Project is typically only configured with one CDF Group (named `oidc-admin-group`) which grants these capabilities:
   - `projects:[read,list,update]`